SNLComputation/spack/lib/spack/docs/getting_started.rst

 With Spack installed, you should be able to run some basic Spack commands.
 For example:

-.. command-output:: spack spec netcdf
+.. command-output:: spack spec netcdf-c

 ^^^^^^^^^^^^^^^^^^^^^^^^^^